 This is a classic case.
 It affects everyone who drives or rides in a car.
 You don't have much of a budget if anything.
 And it's a common sort of thing.
 Public officials are always trying to raise awareness about health and safety issues.
 Let's create a media plan to get more people to use seat belts, then compare it to some of the things they did.

 The first rule of rhetoric is to know your audience.
 Who's the audience in this case?
-When failing to use your seat, the belt was a secondary offense -- meaning police couldn't pull you over for not doing it and only cite you for it once they'd gotten you for some other offense like speeding -- only 82 percent of citizens wore seat belts.
+When failing to use your seatbelt was a secondary offense -- meaning police couldn't pull you over for not doing it and could only cite you for it once they'd gotten you for some other offense like speeding -- only 82% of citizens wore seat belts.